daostack/arc.js_legacy/docs/index.md

 npm explore @daostack/arc.js -- npm start migrateContracts
 ```

-Now when your app uses Arc.js, it will by default be running against Ganache and the Arc contracts you just migrated.
+When your app uses Arc.js, it will by default be running against Ganache and the Arc contracts you just migrated.
 Since Ganache is running, you don't need MetaMask, though you could point MetaMask to this Ganache instance if you wanted.

 !!! info "Related Information"
-    Find related information at [Migrations](Migration.md), [Network Configuration](Configuration.md#networksettings) and [Running against a Ganache Db](GanacheDb.md).
+    Find related information at [Network Configuration](Configuration.md#networksettings) and [Running against a Ganache Db](GanacheDb.md).

 !!! tip "Wrong Nonce?"
     Arc.js always starts Ganache with the same network id and set of accounts, and with a fake GEN token.
 If you ever find MetaMask complaining about the nonce when generating a transaction, take the following steps: